orhanors/Instagram-FE/README.md

 <details>
 <summary><b> DM messaging </b></summary>
 	</br>
     This is a test feature which is implemented using socket.io-client.
 You need to talk to me if you want to make a conversation with your follers or following.
-It's just requires adding starting chat feature to FE.
+It just requires adding starting chat feature to FE.
 We tested it our test account by creating conversation models in database it works well.
 This will be the next feature.
 Stay tuned.
 </details>